WEST TEXAS BASS TRAIL 2024 RULES

 PERMITTED FISHING METHODS

 • Each contestant may only use 1 rod at a time.
 No more than 1 line in the water at a time per angler.
-A cast must be completed before another rod may be used by the same angler.
+A cast must be completed before the same angler may use another rod.

 • Only artificial bait may be used.
 Pork rind trailers are acceptable.
 No live or cut bait allowed.